 Respectful of her phobias, I tell her gently that this is not Mars or the Moon this is Earth, this is our beautiful world with all the mosquitoes and snakes and rats and roaches.
 This is our world, of good and bad, beautiful and ugly, Hitler and Gandhi.
 Sad and joyful, this is it, Ammu.
 Just as you and I happen to be here, so too are they.

-Switching off the phone, sinking into a reverie, I muse - as urban dwellings transform from homesteads and independant bunglows with a little patch of land to high-rise apartments, we grow more and more alienated from nature.
+Switching off the phone, sinking into a reverie, I muse - as urban dwellings transform from homesteads and independent bunglows with a little patch of land to high-rise apartments, we grow more and more alienated from nature.
 Nature and wilderness is something you visit once in a while.
-Paddyfields, streams, ponds, the verdant greenery all are become rare and remote.
+Paddyfields, streams, ponds, the verdant greenery all have become rare and remote.
 Our lives are becoming barren and browned.
 As the greenery outside diminishes, so does that inside us.
 We become intolerant of every other being, including humans.
 Tolerance and acceptance of myself and my world as it is, in full understanding and respect for life, gives some value to our passing existence.

 I turn my attention to the beautiful book I am reading, 'The Hidden Life of Dogs' by Elizabeth Marshall Thomas.